-Dr. Reddy also serves on the Lewis & Clark tri-campus Committee on Equity and Inclusion, the Law School’s Diversity, Equity and Inclusion and International Law Committees, and as a faculty advisor for the South Asian Student Law Student Association and Confidential Advocate under the Title IX system.
-Outside of Lewis & Clark, he chairs the International Subcommittee of the Animal Law Section of the American Bar Association and also serves as a board member for Minding Animals International.
-Has has previously sat on the Executive Committee for the Animal Law Section of the Oregon State Bar and as a board member for Humane Voters Oregon and the diversity, equity and inclusion nonprofit Encompass.
+Outside of CALS, Raj serves on Lewis & Clark’s tri-campus Committee on Equity and Inclusion, the law school’s Diversity, Equity, and Inclusion and International Law Committees, and as a faculty advisor for the South Asian Student Law Student Association and Confidential Advocate under the Title IX system.
+Outside of Lewis & Clark, he chairs the International Subcommittee of the Animal Law Section of the American Bar Association and sits on the boards of Minding Animals International and International Coalition for Animal Protection.
+He has previously chaired the Animal Law Section of the Oregon State Bar and served on the boards of Humane Voters Oregon and the diversity, equity, and inclusion nonprofit Encompass.